Camille Lafaix

-Camille Margaux Lafaix (born May 29, 2001) is an American professional soccer player who plays as a midfielder for Rangers in the SWPL.
+Camille Margaux Lafaix (born May 29, 2001) is an American professional soccer player who most recently played as a midfielder for OH Leuven in the Belgian Women's Super League.

 Early years

 For the Cal Poly Mustangs, Lafaix won the Big West Midfielder of the Year Award in both 2021 and 2022, becoming the first player to earn the accolade in two consecutive seasons.

 Professional career

 In August 2023, Lafaix signed with FC Girondins de Bordeaux in France.

+In August 2024, Lafaix joined Scottish Women's Premier League side Rangers on a one-year contract.
+She signed a one-year contract extension with the club in June 2025.
+In June 2026, Rangers announced that Lafaix would depart the club.